 The LAMDA Level 3 Certificate in Performance: Devising Drama is designed to enable Learners to develop a wide range of devising skills.
 Learners will be able to devise and perform two scenes, integrating their knowledge and skills.
 There will be a sense of ownership and self-awareness.
 Presentation will be grounded in thorough and relevant preparation.
 Learners will engage imaginatively with the devised material.
 They will combine physical and vocal flexibility to support and inform characterisation and engage the audience.
-Learners will also be able to perform an improvised scene built around a stimulus provided at the time of the examination
+Learners will also be able to perform an improvised scene built around a stimulus provided at the time of the examination.

-Interpretation LO1: devise and perform two scenes
+LO1: devise and perform two scenes

-Technique LO2: use vocal skills in response to the devised text LO3: create a physical response to the devised text
+LO3: create a physical response to the devised text

-Improvisation LO4: perform an improvised scene
+LO4: perform an improvised scene

-KnowledgeLO5: know and understand the content of the devised scenesLO6: know and understand the devising process
+LO5: know and understand the content of the devised scenes

+LO6: know and understand the devising process